Annani33/Python-Data-Analysis/README.md

 # Sales Dynamics & Customer Segmentation Analysis

 ## Project Overview
-This project provides a comprehensive analysis of sales trends and customer segmentation.
+This project provides a comprehensive analysis of sales trends and key metrics.
 It leverages Python and key libraries to extract actionable insights for inventory optimization and marketing effectiveness.

 **Key Objectives:**